bryance-oyang/gpu_finite_element/README.md

 $$

 To solve for the steady state ($\partial_t^2 \psi^j = 0$), discretize by
-choosing some basis functions $u(x)$ (representing the degrees of freedom of interest) and expanding
+choosing some basis functions $u(x)$ (shape functions representing the degrees of freedom of interest) and expanding
 $$
 \psi^j(x) = \sum_n c_n u_n^j(x)
 $$